Are you thinking about taking a 21 Day Mediterranean cruise? Or, perhaps you may be wondering which is the best itinerary for a Mediterranean cruise?

-After another sea day, we reached the port of Marseille.
+After another sea day, we reached the port of Marseille, France.
+To me, Marseille is like a small “quartier” found in Paris.
 At that point, we started to feel the end of our Mediterranean cruise approaching.
 As we’ve visited Marseille before, we opted to explore the city on our own.

 We walked around the old port of the city and the narrow streets of the old town.
 The city has been cleaned up recently, and it’s an alive, modern and vibrant place.
 At the old port, we saw an exciting fish market, where the fishermen were selling their catch of the day right by their boats.